rsyslog/rsyslog/source/configuration/modules/imudp.rst

    *Default: 2 (IPFREEBIND_ENABLED_WITH_LOG)*

-   Enables the IP_FREEBIND option on the UDP socket, which allows binding to an IP address that is nonlocal or not (yet) associated to a network interface.
+   Manages the IP_FREEBIND option on the UDP socket, which allows binding it to an IP address that is nonlocal or not (yet) associated to a network interface.

-   This option accept the following numbers:
+   The parameter accepts the following numbers:

    -  0 (IPFREEBIND_DISABLED) - does not enable the IP_FREEBIND option on the
    UDP socket.
 If the *bind()* call fails because of the *EADDRNOTAVAIL* error, the socket initialization fails.

    -  1 (IPFREEBIND_ENABLED_NO_LOG) - silently enables the IP_FREEBIND socket
-   option while binding the socket to a nonlocal address.
+   option if it is required to successfully bind the socket to a nonlocal address.

-   -  2 (IPFREEBIND_ENABLED_WITH_LOG) - enables the IP_FREEBIND socket option
+   -  2 (IPFREEBIND_ENABLED_WITH_LOG) - enables the IP_FREEBIND socket option and
-   and warns if it is required to successfully initialize the UDP socket.
+   warns when it is used to successfully bind the socket to a nonlocal address.

 .. function::  Device <device>